Disease Guide ·Osteochondrodysplasia ·2026

 OCD Coverage Basics

-Comprehensive policies that cover hereditary conditions will typically cover osteochondrodysplasia diagnosis and pain management if enrolled before symptoms are documented.
+Comprehensive policies covering hereditary conditions typically cover osteochondrodysplasia diagnosis and pain management if enrolled before symptoms are documented.
 The standard 14-day illness waiting period applies.
-Monthly medications, Solensia injections, and periodic X-rays to monitor progression are usually covered under qualifying policies.
+Monthly medications, Solensia injections, and periodic X-rays are usually covered.

 Red flag · Exclusion